 463rd Fighter Squadron, 507th Fighter Group

 Piloting a P-47, reported missing by his wingman at 30,000 feet above Eniwetok Atoll of the Marshall Islands in the Pacific.

 He is memorialized at the Courts of the Missing at the Honolulu Memorial in Hawaii.

 John was born in Newberry, SC on September 12, 1918.
 His parents were john T. and Maggie A. Lyles.
-He attended school in Newberry and entered Clemson College in 1935 with the Class of 1939.
+He attended school in Newberry and entered Clemson College in 1935 and graduated with the Class of 1939.
 After graduating with a BS degree in General Science, John volunteered for Army service on July 25, 1940.

 He initially served as an instructor with the 29th Infantry Division at Fort Benning, GA.
 In January, 1942, he entered the Army Air Corps and received his wings on August 5, 1942 at Fort Moultrie, GA.
 As a P-47 fighter pilot, he was sent to the Pacific in March, 1945 with the 463rd Fighter Squadron of the 507th Fighter Group.
 The following May 20th Captain Lyles was reported missing by his wingman when last seen on a scheduled altitude test 30,000 feet above Eniwetok Atoll in the Marshall Islands.
 His body was not recovered, and he was declared dead by the War Department on May 21st, 1946.